 Matt Ryan (+2,060.5 yards) leads the pack.
 Drew Brees (1,736.5 yards) and Brady (+1,724.6 yards) jockey for the second and third slots before a significant dropoff.
 Derek Carr (+639.9 yards) is the last quarterback on this list.
 Rodgers’ passes outside of the red zone (+284.8 yards) have been worth about 44.5% of Carr’s over the last two years.
 Here is what Brady and Rodgers, the two quarterbacks with elite red zone efficiency numbers, look like head-to-head outside of the red zone over the last two years:

 Graham’s 10 touchdown receptions led all tight ends in 2017.
-I didn’t realize that until after he was signed, but I did know about Rodgers’ red zone/non-red zone split from work I’ve done over the years and I knew that about half of the NFL’s touchdowns were scored within the nine-yard line.
-So off I went to search for how much of Graham’s production came from within 20 yards of the goal line.
+I didn’t realize that until after he was signed, but I did know about Rodgers’ red zone/non-red zone split from work I’ve done over the years.
+I also knew that about half of the NFL’s touchdowns were scored within the nine-yard line.

-What I found was pretty amazing.
-I looked into the 20 tight ends who recorded the most yardage in 2017.
-If you count a touchdown as 20 extra yards tacked onto a play, like in ANY/A, then 16.99% of the production from those top 20 tight ends came from within the red zone.
+After looking at Graham’s splits, what I found was pretty amazing.
+If you count a touchdown as 20 extra yards tacked onto a play, like in ANY/A, then 16.99% of the production from top-20 tight ends came from within the red zone.
 Graham’s red zone production percentage, 42.78%, was more than 2.5 times that.
 Using that 16.99% number, we can list an “expected” red zone yardage number that we can compare to a tight end’s actual red zone production to see how much their game leans on, or away from, the red zone.

 Under this lens, Graham posted about 186 yards over expectation in the red zone.
 That number was almost twice as much as any other tight end among the top 20 tight ends.